turris-cz/user-docs/docs/basics/omnia-ng-faq.md

 ## I want to use shorter NVMe/LTE

-We intentionally put the M.2 plastic holder into the far most holes.
-Those can be used right away for installing the longer cards without need to remove the main board.
-If you want to install a shorter card, you can simply get another holder and install it to the other hole without removing the main board.
+We intentionally put the M.2 plastic holder into the farthest holes.
+Those can be used right away for installing the longer cards without the need to remove the main board.
+If you want to install a shorter card, you can simply get another holder and install it in the other hole without removing the main board.

 ## I don't see my 6 GHz Wi-Fi